Career Readiness Competencies

 - Communicate in a clear and organized manner so that others can effectively understand.

-- Frame communication with respect to diversity of learning styles, varied individual communication abilities, and cultural differences.
+- Frame communication with respect to different learning styles, varied individual communication abilities, and cultural differences.

 - Ask appropriate questions for specific information from supervisors, specialists, and others.